 Yes, absolutely.
 They are a key part of your plan and it is important to us that all of your advisers are on the same page – your accountant, your financial advisor, your bank manager, your agriconsultant.

 Yes.
 We have prepared many applications and all have been successful.
 We have long standing relationships with the Office of State Revenue.
-Bernadette has a Masters of Tax and 20 years’ experience and can work with your accountant regarding capital gains tax as well.
+Our team have 40+ years of experience in this field and Bernadette, principal lawyer, also has a Masters of Tax so we can work with your accountant regarding capital gains tax as well.

 Yes, we sure do.
 We meet with the family on the farm to ensure that everyone is on the same page.
 We’ll draft Deeds of Retirement and Appointment, Minutes of Meeting, Deeds of Variation of Trust, Deeds of Forgiveness of Debts etc. All the while working with your accountant to ensure there is no resettlement and unwanted tax consequences.